Recruiting Studies

 Organ transplantation is a surgical procedure to replace a diseased organ with a healthy one from a donor.
 Managing rejection through immunosuppressive medications is a lifelong requirement.
 Research continues to improve outcomes through better immunosuppression, organ preservation, and xenotransplantation.

 Clinical trials are advancing new treatments for organ transplant.
-Currently, 4 studies are recruiting a combined 807 participants across the United States.
-Research is being conducted by 4 organizations including Mayo Clinic, National Institute of Allergy and Infectious Diseases (NIAID), Takeda and 1 others.
+Currently, 57 studies are recruiting a combined 200,273,876 participants across the United States.
+Research is being conducted by 45 organizations including Center for International Blood and Marrow Transplant Research, M.D.
+Anderson Cancer Center, University of Minnesota and 42 others.

 2026 Organ Transplant Research Landscape